(Last Updated on : 12/09/2018)

 means accurate observance of the 12 vows.

-means fasting on full-moon and new-moon days and on the 8th and the 14th of every half of a lunar month.
+on full-moon and new-moon days and on the 8th and the 14th of every half of a lunar month.

-Giving up all worldly activities, involving injury to living beings (like building a house, etc.)
+means giving up all worldly activities, involving injury to living beings.

-These 11 Pratimas are the stages of perfection.
-A layman obtains them one after the other, and while doing so, maintains the vow of the each preceding last stage corresponds practically to monk hood, only that the consecration of the order is missing.
-The significance of the persons who observe the precepts of the last Pratimas is especially great among Digambaras.
-They consider that those who have given up wearing of clothes are perfect ascetics.
-They are approximately equally respected like the ascetics among Swetambaras.
+Hence, a layman obtains the duties one after the other, and while doing so, maintains the vow of the each preceding last stage corresponds practically to monkhood, only that the consecration of the order is missing.